cheft2026/STAT426-Final-Project/README.md

 # STAT426-Final-Project
+Below is the write-up portion of the final project.
+The purpose of the write-up is to explain the methods used in the code and to analyze the results to find the best method of classification.
+Addtitionally, the report was to practice presenting statistical data in a professional setting.
 ### KNN Classification
 K-Nearest Neighbors, or KNN, is the first classification method we will use.
 KNN is a classification method in which an observation is classified based on the majority class of the K nearest observations.
 We train the model using both the flattened data and the PCA data.
 Before we can start training the data, we need to find the best K value as to not overfit or undefit the data.
 This is done through Cross Validation, using the Python command skm.GridSearchCV which employs a k-fold Cross Validation.
 We will be using a 5-fold Cross Validation due to the training sets having 1000 observations, thus it will be computationally advantageous to divide those up into 5 groups.
 Of the K values tested, K = 1 ended up being the best value for both training sets, meaning the decision boundary needs to be highly flexible to fit the data.
 Thus, we can set n_neighbors = 1 and use the KNeighborsClassifier() function on the training sets.
 Upon using knn.predict() on the testing sets and using the function acc_table to find the accuracies, the total accuracy for the flattened data and the PCA data was 75.06% and 75.59% respectively.
 While the increased accuracy of the PCA data is almost negligible, the reduced dimensions of the PCA data allows for a quicker computation, which will be important for more intensive models.
 Since we know the PCA data will be more accurate, we will use it from now on when testing the other models.